Our Lady of Altötting

 Is it wheelchair accessible?

-Accessibility information may vary; check the official website for the most current details regarding wheelchair access.
+Accessibility information may not be readily available.
+It is advisable to check the official website for current accessibility options.

 Can I buy tickets online?